l0k9j/webversity/content/p/framework/criteria.md

 Things to look for in an alternative solution: adoption of industry standards, years of experience, size of its community, use of open source code, strategic commitment to long term development.

+### Privacy

+A lot has been said about this in recent years.
+This is a vast and complex topic.
+It is also a difficult criteria to assess because it is less visible than other conditions.
+Movement of personal data and the information that can be inferred from are difficult to track.
+We can look at the type of permissions a software requires, we can look at its code (in some cases) but once the data reaches remote servers it can propagate easily and accidentally (or intentionally) propagate anywhere without much barrier.

+New regulations can only go so far.
+GDPR was designed to give control to the users about their data but in practice an employer can justify passing the data to a chain of contractors under the various exemptions allowed by the law.
+Regulators can't see the complex operations companies apply to their data.
+Backups are cheap.
+Data transfer don't leave traces.
+Data is easily leaked.
+Even anonymised data can be cross-referenced with other sources or special patterns analysed to match them with user profiles.

+If all data operations left permanent traces, checking compliance with regulations would be feasible.
+This is why privacy is mainly based on trust.
+And despite all that, despite the severe violations of trust done by companies like Facebook, their user base keeps growing.

+To assess privacy of an app, we have to look at its terms & conditions, the companies it involves, their history, their business model, where they are based, ...

+Although this is still a leap of faith, it might be time to give a chance to the companies that have, at the core of their business model, given top priority to the highest standards of data privacy.
+Those that claim zero-knowledge, (real!) end-to-end encryption, that ask for the absolute minimum of information.
+Those that treat personal data as a toxic asset.